swiftly-solution/documentation/docgen/output/events/gameevents/onhltvreplay.md

 ---

 # OnHltvReplay
-This event is triggered when hltv_replay is triggered
+This event is triggered when hltv_replay is triggered.
 ::: tabs
 @tab Lua
 ```lua